cichengzi/cichengzi.github.io/content/post/LLMs-based-KG-construction/index.md

 ---
-title: Crawl NetEase Cloud Music
+title: Construct Knowledge Graphs using Large Language Model
-date: '2023-11-21'
+date: '2023-11-23'
-summary: A simple crawling tutorial for NetEase Cloud music.
+summary: A tutorial for knowledge graph construction using large language model.
 ---